ideaspaper/fnless/README.md

 ### `testProcess`

-This method is the wrapper of the functionless code.
+Wrapper of the functionless code.
+The value of key variables inside the functionless code can be changed according to objParams.

 ```javascript
 const fnless = require('fnless');